columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 # Categories

-In Columnflow, there are many tools to create a complex and flexible categorization of all analysed In columnflow, there are many tools to create a complex and flexible categorization of all analysed events.
+In columnflow, there are many tools to create a complex and flexible categorization of all analysed events.
 Generally, this categorization can be layered.